Cyndi Lauper: 1980–1982: Blue Angel

-In 1978, Lauper met saxophone player John Turi through her manager Ted Rosenblatt.
+In 1978, Lauper met saxophonist John Turi through her manager Ted Rosenblatt.
 Turi and Lauper formed a band named Blue Angel and recorded a demo tape of original music.
-Steve Massarsky, manager of The Allman Brothers Band, heard the tape and liked Lauper's voice.
+Steve Massarsky, manager of the Allman Brothers Band, heard the tape and liked Lauper's voice.
 He bought Blue Angel's contract for $5,000 and became their manager.

 Lauper received recording offers as a solo artist, but held out, wanting the band to be included in any deal she made.
-Blue Angel was eventually signed by Polydor Records and released a self-titled album on the label in 1980.
+Blue Angel was eventually signed by Polydor Records and they released their debut and sole studio album Blue Angel on the label in 1980.
 Lauper hated the album cover, saying that it made her look like Big Bird, but Rolling Stone magazine later included it as one of the 100 best new wave album covers (2003).
 Despite critical acclaim, the album sold poorly ("It went lead", as Lauper later joked) and the band broke up.
 The members of Blue Angel had a falling-out with Massarsky and fired him as their manager.
 He later filed an $80,000 suit against them, which forced Lauper into bankruptcy.
 After this Lauper temporarily lost her voice due to an inverted cyst in her vocal cord.

 After Blue Angel broke up, Lauper spent time, due to her financial problems, working in retail stores, waitressing at IHOP (which she quit after being demoted to hostess when the manager sexually harassed her), and singing in local clubs.
 Her most frequent gigs were at El Sombrero.
 Music critics who saw Lauper perform with Blue Angel believed she had star potential due to her four-octave singing range.
 In 1981, while singing in a local New York bar, Lauper met David Wolff, who took over as her manager and had her sign a recording contract with Portrait Records, a subsidiary of Epic Records.

 1983–1985: She's So Unusual

-On October 14, 1983, Lauper released her first solo album, She's So Unusual.
+On October 14, 1983, Lauper released her debut solo studio album, She's So Unusual.
 The album became a worldwide hit, peaking at No. 4 in the U.S. and reaching the top five in eight other countries.
-The primary studio musicians were Eric Bazilian and Rob Hyman (of The Hooters), Rick Chertoff, Richard Termini and Peter Wood.
-Lauper became popular with teenagers and critics, in part due to her hybrid punk image, which was crafted by stylist Patrick Lucas.
+The primary studio musicians were Eric Bazilian and Rob Hyman (of the Hooters), Rick Chertoff, Richard Termini and Peter Wood.
+Lauper became popular with teenagers and critics alike, in part due to her hybrid punk image, which was crafted by stylist Patrick Lucas.